dominicj/config-persistence/README.md

 # config-persistence

-This module helps you persist some configuration in a Redis database.
+This module helps you persist configuration in a Redis database.
 Read the example below to understand the motivations.

 ### Install